SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 management will need to have a certain amount of headroom per machine pool to avoid running out of capacity).

-Note that it possible for providers to register both the generic short names and the longer, more detailed names and allow them to use the same set of machines (host aggregates).
+Note that it is possible for providers to register both the generic short names and the longer, more detailed names and allow them to use the same set of machines (host aggregates).
 Note that machines (hypervisors) can be part of more than one host aggregate.